 Registration and networking begin at 11:30 a.m.
-Lunch and program begin at Noon and end at 1 p.m.
+The program begins at Noon and ends around 12:30pm, additional networking time until 1 p.m.

 CWIB is sponsored by the Petoskey Regional Chamber of Commerce.
 The events will provide opportunities for area women business leaders and business owners to learn, form connections, share ideas and provide opportunities for personal and professional growth.

 Connecting Women in Business April 27 event features a discussion with Athena Award Recipients

 For 29 years, the Athena Award has been part of the Annual Breakfast for Champions and has been sponsored by Dave Kring Chevrolet-Cadillac.
 The award is designed to honor women and men for professional excellence, community service and for actively assisting women in their attainment of professional excellence and leadership skills.
 Register today.